maltaweel/ImageComparison/READ.md

 _Description_

 The following describes the key functions of the modules incorporated.
 This includes key data and data folders.
 All code can be found in the /src folder included within ImageComparsion.
+The code in the /src folder also contains comments about individuals methods and variables used to create the output.
+The code in scr/lsh/detect.py runs the LSH algorithm and can be launched to run on images.
+Users can change the folder for data or move images to the /input folder.
+The code in scr/network/shapefileMaker.py creates the network_output results, including the network.shp, network.csv and points.shp outputs.

 9-4/: